ipoluianov/xchgr/README.md

-# xchgr
-XCHG router service
+# XCHG router service
 This is HTTP-server.
 It uses port 8084 (HTTP 1.1 without SSL).
+This is for exchanging packets between network nodes.

 ## API
 ### Write Frames